ibm-cloud-docs/containers/cs_istio_mesh.md

 {:vbnet: .ph data-hd-programlang='vb.net'}
 {:video: .video}

-# Managing apps in the service mesh
+# Managing and exposing apps in the service mesh
 {: #istio-mesh}

 After you [install the Istio add-on](/docs/containers?topic=containers-istio#istio_install) in your cluster, you can deploy your apps into the Istio service mesh by setting up Envoy proxy sidecar injection and exposing your apps with a subdomain.